Albenson Enterprises Corp. vs. Court of Appeals

 Doctrines

-- Malicious Prosecution — This is a civil action for damages which requires proof of three elements: (1) the defendant was the prosecutor and the action terminated in the plaintiff's acquittal; (2) the prosecutor acted without probable cause; and (3) the prosecutor was motivated by legal malice.
-The Court found that petitioners acted with probable cause, which negated the second and third elements, thereby precluding a claim for malicious prosecution.
+- Malicious Prosecution — To sustain a civil action for malicious prosecution, the following must concur: (1) the fact of prosecution and that the defendant was the prosecutor, ending in acquittal; (2) the prosecutor acted without probable cause; (3) the prosecutor was impelled by legal malice.
+The Court held that probable cause existed, thus negating the second and third elements.

 Key Excerpts